joseph-flinn/site/frontend/posts/e2m-st-suboptimization.md

 expecting.
 I went from a very competitive mindset and communication style to a supportive one.
 Overnight, my success criteria went from implementing elegant and resilient solutions to solve technical problems to my success being my team's success.
-And in those first two weeks, my beliefs in the value of perspective was put to the test in addition to the opportunity to add or remove trust from this new position (as the topic of this post is not on building trust or the value of perspectives, [this post](/posts/e2m-marbles) goes into more details).
+And in those first two weeks, my beliefs in the value of perspective were put to the test in addition to the opportunity to add or remove trust from this new position (as the topic of this post is not on building trust or the value of perspectives, [this post](/posts/e2m-marbles) goes into more details).

 Somewhere in my childhood or adolescence I developed an ego problem.
 I first became aware of it in university where I caught myself thinking that I was smarter than most of my computer science professors.
-There are quite a few things wrong with the phrase "was smarter", but the theories of intelligence in psychology is a topic for another post.
+There are quite a few things wrong with the phrase "was smarter", but the theories of intelligence in psychology are a topic for another post.
 Breaking the number one rule of studying psychology--do not psycho-analyze yourself--there are two main sources that I believe led to the building of this ego.
-The first is praise for "being smart" instead of praise for the behavior that led to the specific outcome [[2](https://www.penguinrandomhouse.com/books/44330/mindset-by-carol-s-dweck-phd/)].
+The first is praise for "being smart" instead of praise for the behavior that led to the specific outcome.
+[[2](https://www.penguinrandomhouse.com/books/44330/mindset-by-carol-s-dweck-phd/)].
 The second is a particular way of "seeing the big picture" in a way that people around me couldn't see.
 Together, these worked in a vicious loop to build that ego.